-Celtic can 'definitely trouble' Madrid - Miller
+Celtic can definitely trouble Real Madrid - Miller

-Champions League: Celtic can 'definitely trouble' Real Madrid - Kenny Miller
+Champions League: Celtic can definitely trouble Real Madrid - Kenny Miller

 Last updated on .From the section Celtic